OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Once that's done, *myfork/<branchname>* will have your changes and you can make a pull request to the OpenMDAO maintainers.
+To issue a pull request, follow these steps:

-You can do this by going to the page for your OpenMDAO fork on Github and pushing the *Pull Request* button.
-You will be prompted to fill in a description of your changes, then just hit the "Send Pull Request" button.
+1. Go to the page for your personal OpenMDAO fork on Github.

+2. Select the branch you wish to have *pulled* from the **Switch Branches** dropdown near the top of the page.

+2. Push the *Pull Request* button.

+3. You will be prompted to fill in a description of your changes.
+The message near the top of the page should read something like "You're asking OpenMDAO to pull 1 commit into OpenMDAO:dev from <userid>:<branchname>", where <userid> is your github userid and <branchname> is the name of the branch to be pulled.
+If the source and destination branches are correct, push the "Send Pull Request" button.
+Otherwise, click on *Change Commits* and modify the branch names.